Gazza7205/cloud-workshop-labs/lab-exercise0.md

 curl https://myprodgw.brcmlabs.com/api1 -H "client-id: D63FA04C8447" -k
 ```

+> **_NOTE:_**  When sharing this workshop environment with multiple users, or reusing
+an environment that has been used in a prior workshop, the difference between dev and prod
+may not exist as it may have been reconciled ahead of time.
+The instructor can reset the
+state of dev and prod by deleting the respective gw pods.

 You should see different responses between dev and prod which is a reflection that the respective Layer7 gateway
 configuration is divergent.